Frequently Asked Questions

 Use the “Exchange Positions Available” parameter of our program search to explore exchange options.

-Some exchange programs can be competitive; speak with a study abroad advisor to learn more.
+Some exchange programs can be competitive; speak with an education abroad advisor to learn more.

 - I don't speak another language.
-Can I still study abroad in a non-English-speaking country?
+Can I still go abroad in a non-English-speaking country?